Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 - Site provides enjoyable experience for shoppers.
 - Customers are educated about carbon footprints/credits/sustainable products through the checkout process and through reading the site articles and FAQ's.
-- Customers feel informed that they are making a good choice shopping with Everneed.
+- Customers feel informed that they are making a good choice shopping with Button mashers.
 - UX remains similar across screen sizes.
 - CRUD functionalities work as intended with easy to use frontend forms.
 - Scalable site to allow for extra features in the future.

 ## Agile Methodologies

-Everneed followed Agile planning methodologies to its completion.
+Button mashers followed Agile planning methodologies to its completion.
 [GitHub Projects](https://github.com/users/amylour/projects/6) provided an ideal platform to create issues, boards and milestones for each of the project's Epics.
 Using labels I could easily identify my next task and organise them into the appropriate Milestones and Sprints.
-Keeping focused on individual sections as I built Everneed reduced the number of bugs and human errors.
+Keeping focused on individual sections as I built Button mashers reduced the number of bugs and human errors.

 ### MoSCoW Prioritization